RAID Utility Software

 - RAID 0 (Stripe)

-- Data is split into blocks over two or more drives at same time for high speed and large capacity.
-The ideal RAID setting for demanding video production/editing.
+- Data is split into blocks over two or more drives at same time.
+The ideal RAID for a scratch disk volume for video production/editing.

 - RAID 1 (Mirror)